The Louvre, Foggy Morning

 The Louvre, Foggy Morning (Le Louvre, matin brumeux) is an oil-on-canvas painting by the Danish-French Impressionist painter Camille Pissarro.
-Painted in February 1901, it is held in the collection of the Bank of the Republic and exhibited at the Museo Botero, in Bogotá.
+Painted in February 1901, the work is in the collection of the Bank of the Republic, the central bank of Colombia, and currently displayed at the Museo Botero in Bogotá.

 Description

 Pissarro, having suffered from an ocular illness that forced him to abandon outdoor activities, focused on painting urban scenes from the window of his home in Place Dauphine.
 In February 1901, from the window of his rented flat in 28 Place Dauphine, Pissarro painted several scenes of the Louvre.
 In this painting, Pissarro captures the light of a winter morning across the composition, clarifying the areas around the Seine and the roof sections of the Louvre Palace.
 In the foreground, towards the bottom-left, Pissarro depicts the Square du Vert-Galant with the equestrian statue of Henry IV in the centre.

 The painting is signed and dated by Pissarro at the bottom left of the picture.